Image of the article about autolyse on Biancolievito

 WHAT IS AUTOLYSE

 Let’s see what Autolyse stands for.
-The suffix AUTO- indicates a process that takes place autonomously, and -LYSE instead indicates a separation, or rather a break of something operated by enzymes (proteases).
+The suffix AUTO- indicates a process that takes place autonomously, and -LYSE instead indicates a separation or, rather, a break of something operated by enzymes (proteases).

 HOW TO AUTOLYSE THE DOUGH